 River conservation is my passion.
 Over the years I have worked to align my education, career and volunteer paths towards water resource management and protection.
 I enjoy meeting and working with those who share the same desire to protect our rivers and strive to educate and empower others to do the same.

-When my family moved out to the North Saluda River several years ago, I never imagined I would be presiding over a watershed group whose mission is to protect it.
-I am committed to raising awareness of the value of our local rivers and the need for sustainable land management and conservation for long-term watershed protection.
+When my family moved out to the North Saluda River several years ago, I never imagined I would be presiding over a watershed group whose mission is to restore and protect it.
+I am committed to raising awareness of the value of local streams and rivers, the threats they face, and the need for sustainable land management for long-term watershed protection.